Protocol Setup#

 Function: |

-Sets the minimum number of coordinates sent to the robot for each vision cycle. |
+Limits the minimum number of coordinates that are sent to the robot per vision cycle. |

 Typical values: |